Ai Group Australian Industry Index TitlePrint this page

 Upstream manufacturing

-• Upstream manufacturing indicators moved in different directions in June, but remain well in negative territory.
+• Upstream manufacturing indicators moved in different directions but remained in negative territory.

 Downstream manufacturing